RECNO(3) MachTen Programmer’s Manual RECNO(3)

 character for fixed-length records.
 If no value is

-specified, newlines (‘‘0’) are used to mark the
+specified, newlines (‘‘0’) are used to

 end of variable-length records and fixed-length